 Members pay an annual fee of $60 to cover the costs of music and related expenses.

 Mondays, from 6:30 pm to 8:30 pm at the CAMP Rehoboth Community Center, 37 Baltimore Avenue, Rehoboth Beach.
 Rehearsals generally begin in September and continue until the annual concert during the second weekend in February.
 More rehearsals for an additional performance in the spring are held as needed.

 Who leads the Chorus?

-Our multi-talented Music Director is Doug Yetter, who co-founded Clear Space Theatre Company and has excelled in the entertainment business for 40 years as a director, composer, actor, conductor, arranger and theater owner.
+The multi-talented Musical and Artistic Director is Doug Yetter, who co-founded Clear Space Theatre Company and has excelled in the entertainment business for 40 years as a director, composer, actor, conductor, arranger and theater owner.

-How do you reach out to the community?
+How does the Chorus reach out to the community?

-In addition to our winter and spring concerts, a smaller group of chorus members perform free outreach concerts at local senior centers, senior living facilities, and local events such as the annual AIDS Walk, and the Rehoboth Beach Film Festival.
-It also performs at special events such as an NPR Holiday Market, Senator Carper’s Toys for Tots party, and the CAMP Rehoboth Block Party.
+In addition to the winter and spring concerts, a smaller group of chorus members perform free outreach concerts at local senior centers, senior living facilities, and local events such as the annual World AIDS Day Walk and the CAMP Rehoboth Block Party.
+It also performs at special events such as a Delmarva Public Radio Holiday Market, and Senator Carper’s Toys for Tots party.

-No, those fees only cover music and a few related expenses.
-This year, the Chorus received a grant from the Delaware Division of the Arts, a state agency dedicated to nurturing and supporting the arts in Delaware, in partnership with the National Endowment for the Arts.
+No. The Chorus has received a grant from the Delaware Division of the Arts, a state agency dedicated to nurturing and supporting the arts in Delaware, in partnership with the National Endowment for the Arts.
 The grant is given to help enhance performance and extend outreach efforts to those in underserved areas in Delaware.

-In addition, the chorus relies on sponsorships, ads in our concert program, and other donations.
+In addition, the chorus relies on sponsorships, concert program ads, and other donations.